 Eventually, she would climb up beside us and let us pet her.
 She does not care to be picked up either but loves tummy rubs and is quite content to get some loving.

 On our first day there, we took a few minutes to walk down to the water where we came across this lovely Pussy Willow tree.
 I took a picture of it as it was just starting to bud.
 On our last day there, we took a few minutes to go check it out and it was in full bloom.
 I have only seen two or three Pussy Willow trees and I think they are cool!

 This was a comfortable house sit.
-We loved the location, the house was cozy and Piper and Blue were extremely easy to look after.
+We love the location, the house is cozy and Piper and Blue are extremely easy to look after.

-I admit I used to listen to Elvis in my younger days and if this is the last opportunity to see the excellent impersonators, I am almost tempted to get tickets – the hard part will be convincing my husband we should do this.
+I admit I used to listen to Elvis in my younger days and if this is the last opportunity to see the excellent impersonators, I am seriously thinking of getting tickets – the hard part will be convincing my husband we should do this.

-Our house sit in Collingwood was at an end and we were heading off to Ottawa for one night and then a 4-day house sit in Quebec!
+Our house sit in Collingwood is at an end and we are heading off to Ottawa for one night and then a 4-day house sit in Quebec!

 Delaire gave me a goodbye hug and we let her know if she needed us again, to give us a shout.